Anniepoo/swiplchrtut/basics.md

 You **ARE** allowed to bind arguments in the body.
 This becomes important when we look at getting data back from the store.

-Which rule fires?
+Which Rule Fires?
 -----------------

 When a constraint is added to the store, CHR adds the constraint, then **looks downward from the top of the store until it finds a rule that can fire**.
 It fires the rule.
 It then returns to the top and tries to find a rule to fire again.
 There is no backtracking.
 When there are no more rules that can fire, the loop returns to the caller.

 If the rule adds new constraints on the RHS, then the entire algorithm applies recursively at that point.